 The space gained was incredible, and I can easily find everything.
 This is definitely one of the best DIY organization ideas for your home.

-Another idea is to install double top shelves in your closets.
+Another home organization idea is to install double top shelves in your closets.
 Rather than have one shelf running across the top, add another one above it.
 This is an easy change that doubles your shelving instantly, using more of that high space wisely.

 Speaking of wasted space, I then took a look at our closets to see where else I could utilize otherwise wasted space.

 To add more home organization, I hung small racks on side walls and hooks on standalone doors.